mdh959/Group_Inv_ML_Imperial/README.md

 Initial guess: yes.
 Goal of project is to produce numerical evidence for Yes/No. Define some metric on 𝑇3, compute the harmonic 1-forms and check if they have zeros.

+Initial work: ode_solver.py is not working correctly for now, was an attempt to reproduce students PINN [] to solve the ODE f''(x)=sinx but theirs was for a more complicated equation.
+Developed simpler model for this case shown in ode_simplesolver.py.
 Install packages in requirements.txt.
 Tested with Python 3.9.6.

 # References: